 Jordan Harbinger: [00:16:10] Got it.

 Darren Prince: [00:16:11] But it was all over the state of New Jersey.
-He said he sees his son have this hustle in him and have no clue what I’m doing, but he saw me goes to one end of the room with a lot of cash, come back with a bunch of cards, and then see by the end of the show four hours later, those cards got into a double lot of cash that I had in the morning, we got to the show.
+So to see his son have this hustle in him and having no clue what I’m doing, but he saw me go to one end of the room with a lot of cash, come back with a bunch of cards, and then see by the end of the show four hours later, those cards got into a double wad of cash that I had in the morning we got to the show.

-Darren Prince: [00:16:33] Because again the insecurities and the feeling of less than and in that show on that floor, I felt so alive but I’m always back in my bedroom by myself and I felt like that broken piece of crap again.
-I was felt like I didn’t belong so I would lie about the money.
-He would ask me how much did I make let’s go over and I’d stuff a couple thousand under the mattress because, hey, it’s a 15, 16 show drama [00:16:51] in high school.”
-I need it.
-I need it to have that money in my pockets.
-So, I can take people out for lunch for dinner, take my friends out, take my friend shopping.
-Similar to Dennis Rodman with the watches.
-Obviously, with that money, I needed to buy people’s love and attention and affection and that’s what I did with it.
+Darren Prince: [00:16:33] Because again the insecurities and the feeling of less than and in that show on that floor, I felt so alive.
+But I was always back in my bedroom by myself at night; I felt like that broken piece of crap again.
+I always felt like I didn’t belong, so I would lie about the money.
+He would ask me how much did I make, let’s go over it, and I’d stuff a couple thousand under the mattress because, hey, it’s a 15, 16-year old kid driving to high school.
+I needed it.
+I needed to have that money in my pockets so I could take people out for lunch, for dinner, take my friends out, take my friends shopping.
+Similar to Dennis Rodman with the watches; with that money, I needed to buy people’s love and attention and affection, and that’s what I did with it.

 Darren Prince: [00:17:16] Yep.

-Jordan Harbinger: [00:17:31] Like not horrible, well the drug thing is not so good, but you weren’t going to the strip club or buying hookers, whatever.
-You’re like, let’s all go–
+Jordan Harbinger: [00:17:31] Like not horrible, well, the drug thing is not so good, but you weren’t going to the strip club or buying hookers, whatever.
+You’re like, “Let’s all go to McDonald’s!”

-Darren Prince: [00:17:40] I’ll take to the mall and go for a nice Italian restaurant and I got the taxis taken care of because you weren’t driving.
-I’ve just got 10, 12 of my boys and we’d all go to the batting cages for the day and playing mini-golf and it was always on Prince.
+Darren Prince: [00:17:40] I’ll take everyone to the mall and go for a nice Italian restaurant, and I got the taxis taken care of because you weren’t driving at 16..
+I would just get 10, 12 of my boys and we’d all go to the batting cages for the day and play mini-golf and it was always on Prince.
 Everybody knew that Prince was covering them.

-Jordan Harbinger: [00:17:54] That’s like the weirdest sort of like drug dealer bling ever though, right like baseball cards, batting cages, arcade and I don’t know like Macaroni Grill, whatever you have balling, balling out of control on Prince.
-Are you like high during this time or you just spending money?
+Jordan Harbinger: [00:17:54] That’s like the weirdest sort of like, drug dealer bling ever, though, right?
+Like baseball cards, batting cages, arcade, and I don’t know, like Macaroni Grill, whatever you have?
+Bowling?
+Balling out of control on Prince.
+Are you like high during this time, or you just spending money?

-Darren Prince: [00:18:13] Sporadically not as much it didn’t really start until my senior in college with getting high but you know in party occasionally on the weekends.
-I wasn’t the biggest like a party animal.
-I have a lot of my guy and girlfriends call me to come out.
-Some of these girls are members of [indiscernible] [00:18:25] and I got this message.
-“Stop playing with your stupid baseball cards and come to this party,” and nothing got in the way of my baseball cards.
+Darren Prince: [00:18:13] Sporadically.
+Not as much, It didn’t really start until my senior year in college with getting high, but you know, I’d party occasionally on the weekends.
+I wasn’t the biggest party animal.
+I’d have a lot of my guy and girlfriends call me to come out.
+Some of these girls I remember, I wrote about in the book, I’d get this message, “Stop playing with your stupid baseball cards and come to this party!”
+And nothing got in the way of my baseball cards.
 I didn’t care.
 I was on a mission.
 I was just so focused that I was a late bloomer with dating.
-It didn’t matter I wasn’t bothered by it.
+It didn’t matter.
+I wasn’t bothered by it.

-Jordan Harbinger: [00:18:39] Plus when you’re an entrepreneur, you’re like, are you kind of still kind of a workaholic?
+Jordan Harbinger: [00:18:39] Plus when you’re an entrepreneur, you’re like, are you still kind of a workaholic?
 I am.